burger-bytes/Burger-ESP32-NTPServer/README.md

 Reason:

 We do not need to call a hardware serial to reach the DS3231 in this manner.
-The current RTC library allws one to just call it with rtc.begin().
+The current RTC library allows one to just call it with rtc.begin().

 Removed: